chendoy/chat-project-ISE182/README.md

 - [V] make sure saving location is exist, maybe use of relative path (naor)

+- [V[ updating the LLD & HLD (sundy) - Done

 - handling error/exceptions - wrong key/user name doesn't exist/server not reachable... (sundy+naor)

-- updating the LLD & HLD (sundy) - Done

 *Please write in whatsapp before you start coding something so we will know*